Graduate – Master of Public Administration (MPA)

 - Get the Best for Less – National Association of Schools of Public Affairs and Administration (NASPAA) accreditation means you can trust that your employer will respect your degree.
 Wherever you go next in your career At the same time, an MPA from Kennesaw State is very affordable and offers the potential for significant return on your investment (ROI).

 - Use Your Experience Gained – The GRE waiver option takes into account your experience as a working adult.
 GRE waivers are available for qualified applicants.

 School of Government and International Affairs Contact Information

-Learn more about the School of Government and International Affairs at the College of Humanities and Social Sciences (CHSS), or select a Public Administration topic below:
+Learn more about the School of Government and International Affairs at the Radow College of Humanities and Social Sciences (RCHSS), or select a Public Administration topic below:

 MPA Quick Links